-- Gathering and analysing information on research and academic policies in Europe
+- Gathering and analyzing information on research and academic policie

-Providing support for the management of international research projects, researcher exchange, and the organization of seminars, workshops, and international symposia
+- Supporting the organization of international research projects, seminars, workshops, and symposiums.

-Exploring external funding possibilities for Japan-European joint research
+- Exploring funding possibilities for Japan-European joint research.

-- Gathering information on education in Europe, i.e. education policies and study–abroad programs
+- Collection and distribution of information on education policies and study-abroad programs in Europe.

-- Assistance to exchange students coming from Kyoto University to European universities and research facilities.
+- Providing assistance to exchange students and researchers coming from Kyoto University to European universities and research facilities.

 3. Promoting Internationalization

-- Maintains close relations with various organizations in Europe, including academic institutions, funding agencies, and the overseas offices of Japanese governmental institutions and universities
+- Maintaining close relations with various organizations in Europe, including academic institutions, funding agencies, and the overseas offices of Japanese governmental institutions and universities.

 - Serving as a liaison office for the German-Japanese university network HeKKSaGOn